KxSystems/docs/docs/ref/greater.md

 ---
+title: Greater, or
+description: Greater is a q operator that returns the greater of its arguments. or is a q keyword that performs a logical OR.
+author: Stephen Taylor
 keywords: greater, kdb+, logic, maximum, or, q
 ---
 # `|` Greater, `or`

 _Greater, logical OR_

 Syntax: `x|y`, `|[x;y]`
 Syntax: `x or y`, `or[x;y]`